seanbreckenridge/malexport/README.md

 ## Usage

 For the `update lists` command, this uses `load_json`, which is what is used on modern lists as MAL.
 Therefore, its contents might be slightly different depending on your settings.
-To get the most info out of it, I'd recommend going to your [list preferences](https://myanimelist.net/editprofile.php?go=listpreferences) and enabling all of the columns so that info is returned
+To get the most info out of it, I'd recommend going to your [list preferences](https://myanimelist.net/editprofile.php?go=listpreferences) and enabling all of the columns so that metadata is returned

 Credentials are asked for the first time they're needed, and then stored in `~/.config/malexport`.
 Data by default is stored in `~/.local/share/malexport`, but like lots of other things here are configurable with environment variables: